-Be moved by the power of contemporary art!
-MOCA Education sparks and deepens connections between visitors and contemporary art through stimulating conversations and sustained, enrollment-based programs designed to create lasting, transformative impact.
+MOCA Education and Visitor Engagement sparks and deepens connections between visitors and contemporary art through welcoming front-of-house operations; stimulating conversations; and sustained, enrollment-based programs designed to create lasting, transformative impact.

-- to nurture intellectual growth through experiences with art
+- to nurture intellectual growth through experiences with art; and

-Education Programs at MOCA, including The Rebecca Smith Summer Institute endowed by Lois Rosen, Contemporary Art Start and Sunday Studio, the MOCA Teen Program, Exhibition Highlight Tours, and all public programs are generously supported by The Hearst Foundations, the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, MOCA Projects Council, City of Los Angeles Department of Cultural Affairs, California Arts Council, The Capital Group Companies Charitable Foundation, The Rosalinde and Arthur Gilbert Foundation, Dwight Stuart Youth Fund, Edison International, Nordstrom, The Kenneth T. and Eileen L. Norris Foundation, Ruth and Joseph C. Reed Foundation for the Arts, May and Samuel Rudin Family Foundation, Inc., Satterberg Foundation, Michael Asher Foundation, Macy’s, The Winnick Family Foundation, Liz Goldwyn, U.S. Bank Foundation, Mary and David Martin MADWORKSHOP, and The William Gillespie Foundation.
+Education at MOCA courtesy of Terri and Michael Smooke.
+Support provided by The Hearst Foundations.
+Contemporary Art Start at MOCA, including The Rebecca Smith Summer Institute endowed by Lois Rosen and The Len Hill Classroom Coaching Program made possible by The Leonard Hill Charitable Trust, is supported by Susan and David Gersh, The Los Angeles County Board of Supervisors through the Los Angeles County Department of Arts and Culture, and the MOCA Projects Council.
+Additional support by City of Los Angeles Department of Cultural Affairs, The Capital Group Companies Charitable Foundation, The Rosalinde and Arthur Gilbert Foundation, Dwight Stuart Youth Fund, The Kenneth T. and Eileen L. Norris Foundation, and May and Samuel Rudin Family Foundation, Inc.